NRI Resctrl Plugin: Events, Counters, Retries, and Cleanup

 cargo test -p nri-resctrl-plugin --test integration_test -- --ignored --nocapture

-creates pods before and after plugin registration, exercises an ephemeral container via kubectl debug
+The test test_plugin_full_flow creates pods before and after plugin registration, exercises an ephemeral container via kubectl debug (when available), and deletes pods to validate Removed events and cleanup.